telerik/kendo-ui-core/docs/web/datepicker/how-to/date-masking-using-maskedtextbox.md

 The example below demonstrates how to create a date masking functionality for the Kendo UI DatePicker by using the Kendo UI MaskedTextBox.

+There are three notable points to mention:

+* The MaskedTextBox must be initialized first
+* The MaskedTextBox mask and the DatePicker format must match
+* The whole approach is not officially supported, and may be prone to limitations and undesired side effects.

 ###### Example

 ```html